 - Reasonable fees: If the lender charges fees other than the loan’s interest rate (these include origination fees, late payment fees, and unsuccessful-payment fees), they are reasonable compared to those charged by competitors.

 - Transparency: Instead of immediately requiring you to input your personal information, the best lenders immediately tell you how much you can borrow, what kind of rate you might qualify for, potential terms, and fees.

 - Wider geographical reach: States regulate online lending differently, and it’s common for lenders to do business only in certain states.
 The best lenders have a wider reach than their competitors.

-- Credibility and reviews: I looked up online reviews and Better Business Bureau pages for each lender.
-I also considered how long the company has been in business.
+- Credibility and reviews: We researched online reviews and Better Business Bureau pages for each lender, and also considered how long the company has been in business.

-After considering all of these criteria, LendingClub, Avant, and PersonalLoans.com rose to the top of my list.
-But before you take out a debt-consolidation loan with these or any other lenders, read on to make sure you know as much as possible about debt consolidation.
-I’ll cover the basics of debt consolidation, types of loans, how it differs from other debt-relief programs, risks, alternatives, and how to avoid scams.
+After considering all of these criteria, LendingClub, Avant, and PersonalLoans.com rose to the top of our list.
+But before you take out a debt consolidation loan with these or any other lenders, read on to make sure you know what to expect and how to make the most of your loan.
+We’ll cover the basics of debt consolidation, types of loans, how it differs from other debt-relief programs, risks, alternatives, and how to avoid scams.

 Debt Consolidation Loans for Bad Credit

 If you’re working with a credit score that falls into the “fair” or even “poor” credit territory, debt consolidation loans may still be an option.
 Just know that the interest rate will be very high — around 30% — which can ultimately defeat the main purpose of a debt consolidation loan.